-4. Select ADVANCED > Advanced > Router / AP Mode.

-The Router / AP Mode page displays.

-5. Select the Router Mode radio button.
+- Select ADVANCED > Advanced > Router / AP Mode.
+The Router / AP Mode page displays. - Select the Router Mode radio button.
+The page adjusts. - 6.
+Click the Apply button.
+Your settings are saved.

 Generate a new backhaul password

 The backhaul password is a security key that is used in WiFi communication between the router and the satellite.
 You can generate a new backhaul password.
 After you generate a new backhaul password, you must use the Sync button to build a new backhaul connection so that the router and satellite can communicate with each other using WiFi.